-Naval Base Guam features many water-related recreational resources (e.g., sailing, dive spots, fishing, beaches).
+Naval Base Guam features many water-related recreational resources (e.g. sailing, dive spots, fishing, beaches) popular with resident, military, and visitor populations alike.
 The availability of a wide range of water sports use may attract increased users to its resources.
-The project components would not impede access to the resources, but increased users may mean more time spent on the road to reach the resources, thereby indirectly impeding access.
-Implementation of this alternative could lead to the reduction of opportunities at existing facilities because increased population would mean more users could be competing for the particular resource (e.g., more boaters competing for water space; jet skiers and divers competing for opportunity in the water).
+The project components would not impede access to the resources, but increased visitor load may mean more time spent on the road to reach the resources, thereby indirectly impeding access.

+Implementation of this alternative would lead to the reduction of opportunities at existing facilities because a surge in visitor population would mean more users would be competing for the particular resource (e.g., more boaters competing for water space; jet skiers and divers competing for opportunity in the water).

 Implementation of Alternative 1 would not necessarily displace public recreation activities or opportunities since comparable resources are readily available.
-However, components unique to a particular resource may not meet the visitor demands, resulting in displacement of users who visit specifically for its features.
+However, components unique to a particular resource may not meet the visitor demands (e.g., Masso Reservoir offers fishing, camping, and hiking opportunities), resulting in displacement of users who visit specifically for its features.

-The general wear and tear of the amenities available and the conditions of the recreational resources could be accelerated due to the presence of potential users.
+The general wear and tear of the amenities available and the conditions of the recreational resources would likely be accelerated due to the presence of potential users.
 Heightened awareness and education about environmentally sensitive areas would contribute towards minimizing deterioration of resources.